Land Development Services

 Director

-The information below provides basic accessibility provisions of the Virginia Construction Code and is not representative of all the conditions you may encounter.
+The information below provides basic accessibility provisions of the Virginia Construction Code.

 The clear floor space required to accommodate a wheelchair and its occupant is shown in Figure 1.
 For a wheelchair user to make a 180° degree turn, a circular floor space is required, see Figure 2.
 An alternate to the circular floor space is a T-shaped space; see ICC/ANSI A117.1 for more information.